Become a Member image

 KMFSC Test Registration

-Priority will be given to skaters testing, but all skaters are welcome to request lesson time.
-Both partners are available for all levels of dance, skating skills, and choreography.
+Priority for lessons with our dance partners will be given to skaters testing, but all skaters are welcome to request lesson time.
 We will do our best to accommodate schedules and special requests.

 Please submit any questions to test@kmfsc.org